nureon22/gfont/README.md

-# Browse and install fonts from fonts.google.com
+# Browse and install google fonts using terminal

 ⚠️ **Warning:** this project is still in development and doesn't support the Windows yet